GabrielaNunu/xDay/README.md

 _**Real-Time Results:**_
   Once the vote is cast, users are redirected to the results page for up-to-date information on the ongoing election.

+WeDecide not only caters to voters but also provides a robust platform for administrators to efficiently manage political parties and candidates.
+**Here are the key functionalities for administrators:**

+_**Party Management:**_
+  Administrators can easily add and manage political parties.
+They can input the ID number, party name, and upload the party's logo.

+_**Candidate Administration:**_
+  Administrators have the ability to oversee and maintain candidate profiles.
+This includes adding essential details such as ID number, first name, last name, affiliated party, and the type of elections the candidate is participating in.